-Its cryptocurrency mining processor and GPU architecture allow professional miners to mine more efficiently and recoup rewards faster.
+Its cryptocurrency mining processor (CMP) and GPU architecture allow professional miners to mine more efficiently and recoup rewards faster.

 The miners that are first to validate transactions receive mining rewards, so the fastest and most accurate miners make the most money.

 This incentivizes miners to have the best equipment that money can buy.
 Enter, Nvidia.